Pramila Giri (artist): Education and teaching

 Giri completed her intermediate level of college at Illahabad India, and then pursued painting at Tagore Kala Bhawan (Art Campus), Shantiniketan, West Bengal, India.
 At Tagore Kala Bhawan, she had teachers who were invested in the project of building more expansive contextual modernism in art, as part of their struggle for freedom against colonial yoke.
 The artist was influenced by the institution's emphasis on close relationships with nature and the craft of local communities.

 In 1974, Giri received a grant from Asian Cultural Council to study sculpture in the US.
-The artist completed an MA with a major in Art from California State University, US, in 1975 and an MFA from California State University in 1976 through a Rockefeller III scholarship.
+The artist completed an MA with a major in Art from California State University, Long Beach, in 1975 and an MFA from California State University in 1976 through a Rockefeller III scholarship.
 Through her experience in the US, she gained exposure to international art forms and trends, as well as the importance of art education.
 She is the first sculptor to gain a Master's degree in sculpture in Nepal.

 After her MFA, Giri returned to Kathmandu and was one of the foundational teachers at the Campus of Fine Arts, Tribhuvan University.
 Along with other artists like Manuj Babu Mishra and Shashi Bikram Shah, she facilitated the creation of a four-year course.
 She taught there for 18 years, and was involved in discussions on innovating traditional art forms in contemporary practice, particularly from Nepal.